 Virgin Limited Edition, the award-winning collection of unique retreats also took part.
 After all, sustainability is at their very heart.
 Last Saturday, their global experiences contributed to the movement in a series of fun, experiential and thought-provoking ways, shared with their guests.

-The Kasbah Tamadot served dinner unplugged, with food from the hotel’s garden, inviting their guests to experience a slice of real Berber life.
+The Kasbah Tamadot in beautiful Morocco served dinner unplugged, with food from the hotel’s garden, inviting their guests to experience a slice of real Berber life.
 Ulusaba Private Game Reserve in South Africa did something similar, in addition to replacing the usual Game Drive with a Game Walk in the bush to reduce the use of fuel.
 Dinner at The Lodge in Verbier featured vegetarian-inspired cuisine cooked on an open fire and cocktails were served to celebrate, featuring locally foraged damsons.
-Back here in London, Babylon Restaurant served up their usually spectacular dinners, by using energy efficient cooking methods with locally sourced food (beetroot from Hampshire and gin from Sipsmith, just 5 miles up the road).
+Back here in London, Babylon Restaurant served up their usually spectacular dinners, by using energy-efficient cooking methods with locally sourced food (beetroot from Hampshire and gin from Sipsmith, just 5 miles up the road).
 Nothing was more local than honey from The Roof Garden’s own beehives of course.